Export to Great Britain (GB)

 Other documents may be required by the importing country, and it is the exporter's responsibility to find out what these are and comply with the import regulations of the destination country.

-DEFRA lead on the negotiation of EHC with support from DARD and the industry.
-The conditions within an EHC are in the main set by the importing Country although every effort is made by Defra and DARD to ensure they offer the most economic value for exports.
+DEFRA lead on the negotiation of EHC with support from DAERA and the industry.
+The conditions within an EHC are in the main set by the importing Country although every effort is made by Defra and DAERA to ensure they offer the most economic value for exports.

 - provide advice to exporters